 Constrained Local Models (CLMs) are a well-established family of methods for facial landmark detection.
-However, they have recently fallen out of favor to cascaded regressionbased approaches.
-This is in part due to the inability of existing CLM local detectors to model the very complex individual landmark appearance that is affected by expression, illumination, facial hair, makeup, and accessories.
-In our work, we present a novel local detector - Convolutional Experts Network (CEN) - that brings together the advantages of neural architectures and mixtures of experts in an end-toend framework.
-We further propose a Convolutional Experts Constrained Local Model (CE-CLM) algorithm that uses CEN as a local detector.
-We demonstrate that our proposed CE-CLM algorithm outperforms competitive state-of-the-art baselines for facial landmark detection by a large margin, especially on challenging profile images.
+CE-CLM, the newest member of CLMs, brings CLMs back to state of the art performance.
+This is done through CE-CLMs ability to model the very complex individual landmark appearance that is affected by expression, illumination, facial hair, makeup, and accessories.
+A crucial component of CE-CLM is a novel local detector - Convolutional Experts Network (CEN) - that brings together the advantages of neural architectures and mixtures of experts in an end-to-end framework.
+In this paper we use CE-CLM to learn position of dense 84 landmark positions.
+To achieve best performance on the Menpo3D dense landmark detection challenge, we use two complementary networks alongside CE-CLM: a network that maps the output of CE-CLM to 84 landmarks called Adjustment Network, and a Deep Residual Network called Correction Networks that learns dataset specific corrections for CE-CLM.